ubinexus/sonic-utilities/doc/Command-Reference.md

 **show priority-group**

 This command displays:
-1) the user watermark or persistent-watermark for the Ingress "headroom" or "shared pool occupancy" per priority-group for  all ports.
+1) The user watermark or persistent-watermark for the Ingress "headroom" or "shared pool occupancy" per priority-group for all ports.
 2) Dropped packets per priority-group for all ports

 - Usage: